rmm5t/ryan.mcgeary.org/_posts/2011-09-16-how-to-add-a-dnsimple-ssl-certificate-to-heroku.md

 Make sure you concatenate these files in the correct order, starting with your cert and ending at the root cert; otherwise, Heroku will not be able to recognize the result as a public key certificate.

+This example shows the chain for a wildcard certificate (from Comodo).
+Your chain might be different if you purchased a single subdomain certificate from DNSimple (I think those come from RapidSSL, which might deliver root certs).

 _Note: To make sure Heroku can automatically start your server, you must not have a passphrase assigned to the certficate.
 If you let DNSimple do all the